 However, if it’s hard for you to gather information from all your employees, like through surveys, if you don’t have a place to celebrate achievements and if you struggle to keep your employees informed and connected to the company, you can use a tool like Connecteam.

 Use Connecteam’s employee communication app to send surveys frequently.
 Simply create your own surveys, or use a ready-made template, and begin receiving feedback from your employees in minutes.
-Through Connecteam, you can send surveys on anything that matters to you, from understanding how onboarding is going (whether it’s the first day, first week or three months in), an annual performance survey, a weekly poll, and so on.
+Through Connecteam, you can send surveys on anything that matters to you, from understanding how onboarding is going (whether it’s the first day, the first week or three months in), an annual performance survey, a weekly poll, and so on.

-Connecteam also enables a suggestion box so your employees can share their ideas on anything that believe in, from HR changes to IT support to management to cosmetic changes and anything in-between.
+Connecteam also enables a suggestion box so your employees can share their ideas on anything that believes in, from HR changes to IT support to management to cosmetic changes and anything in-between.
 Start your free plan now and watch your employee engagement skyrocket.